This is a complete growth marketing framework and guide for photographers, writers, artists, and creators alike.

 Remember, you are most likely not the only one targeting the same “niche” or unique benefit.

-Google’s brand is well known for their internet search and advertising platform that we have all grown to know and love (sorry Bing users).
+Google’s brand is well known for its internet search and advertising platform that we have all grown to know and love (sorry Bing users).

 Because of their strong positioning, when we all think of Google, we think of them for this platform.